sarpacar13/Fitself.com/README.md

 ## Usage

-Detailed instructions on how to use the website and its features can be found on our [Documentation](https://www.fitself.com/documentation) page.
+Detailed instructions on how to use the website and its features can be found on our Github page.

 ## Contributing